AndrewCerveny/self-care-center/README.md

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 - Super proud of myself for starting.
 - querySelectors and Event listeners where probably the most exciting because i could see the result.
 - My Last affirmation was broken so i went to the label checked the values made sure they aligned and then started looking for type errors.
 I had a lower case t that needed to be T. Broke the whole function.
-Now it is fixed.
+Now it is fixed!